royemosby/no-stories/src/recipes/pasta-dough.md

 ---
 title: pasta dough
 date: 2021-05-16 18:00:00 -4
-description: a basic pasta dough that is good for ravioli, tagliatelle and other tasty things.
+description: Basic pasta dough that is good for ravioli, tagliatelle, and other tasty things.
 Makes roughly 14 oz.
 ---

 *This recipe can be easily doubled if using a stand mixer.
 In the future, I will add in the steps needed to form various types of pasta with this dough.
 For now, the specific pasta type is a DIY affair.*